realAP/backup/README.md

 * Docker
 * a device where the backup is running

+Place your public key at the sftp server and use the private key to log into it.
+> Currently, the private key should not have a password, it is not supported yet.
+> This is not ideal, in further versions private key with passwords are supported and recommended to use.

 ### Build image
 1. clone the repository `https://github.com/realAP/backup.git`
 1. `cd backup/docker`